Vietnam.vn - Nền tảng quảng bá Việt Nam

 du-khach-chup-anh-cung-cac-gia-lang-o-lang-du-lich-cong-dong-mo-hra-dapjpg.jpg

-The Hmưnh village elder (far right) always brings visitors profound stories about Bahnar beliefs and customs.
-Photo: Minh Chau
+Elder Hmưnh (far right) always shares profound stories about Bahnar beliefs and customs with visitors.
+Photo: Minh Châu

 img-4454.jpg

 Tourists take photos with Bahnar artisans in the village.
-Photo: Quoc Nguyen
+Photo: Quoc Nguyen.

-Experience the richness of the highlands
+Experience the authentic flavors of the highlands.

 h-1.jpg